faithoflifedev/yt/README.md

   }
 }, part: 'snippet,status,contentDetails');

-///bind the broadcast to an existing stream await br.bind(
+// bind the broadcast to an existing stream await br.bind(
     broadcastId: broadcastItem.id,
     streamId: '[one of your valid stream ids]');

-///upload the thumbnail
+// upload the thumbnail
 await th.set(
     videoId: broadcastItem.id,
     thumbnail: File('[path to an image to upload]'));